StackExchange/dnscontrol/README.md

 # Benefits

-* Less error-prone than editing a BIND zone file.
+* *Less error-prone* than editing a BIND zone file.
-* More reproducible  than clicking buttons on a web portal.
+* *More reproducible*  than clicking buttons on a web portal.
-* Easily switch between DNS providers:  The DNSControl language is vendor-agnostic.
+* *Easily switch between DNS providers:*  The DNSControl language is vendor-agnostic.
 If you use it to maintain your DNS zone records, you can switch between DNS providers easily.
 In fact, DNSControl will upload your DNS records to multiple providers, which means you can test one while switching to another.
 We've switched providers 3 times in three years and we've never lost a DNS record.
-* Adopt CI/CD principles to DNS!
-At StackOverflow we maintain our DNSControl configurations in Git and use our CI system to roll out changes.
+* *Adopt CI/CD principles to DNS!*  At StackOverflow we maintain our DNSControl configurations in Git and use our CI system to roll out changes.
 Keeping DNS information in a VCS means we have full history.
 Using CI enables us to include unit-tests and system-tests.
 Remember when you forgot to include a "." at the end of an MX record?
 We haven't had that problem since we included a test to make sure Tom doesn't make that mistake... again.
-* Adopt PR-based updates.
-Allow developers to send updates as PRs, which you can review before you approve.
+* *Adopt PR-based updates.*  Allow developers to send updates as PRs, which you can review before you approve.
-* Variables save time!
-Assign an IP address to a constant and use the variable name throughout the file.
+* *Variables save time!*  Assign an IP address to a constant and use the variable name throughout the file.
 Need to change the IP address globally?
 Just change the variable and "recompile."
-* Macros!
-Define your SPF records, MX records, or other repeated data once and re-use them for all domains.
+* *Macros!*  Define your SPF records, MX records, or other repeated data once and re-use them for all domains.
-* Control Cloudflare from a single location.
-Enable/disable Cloudflare proxying (the "orange cloud" button) directly from your DNSControl files.
+* *Control Cloudflare from a single source of truth.*  Enable/disable Cloudflare proxying (the "orange cloud" button) directly from your DNSControl files.
-* Keep similar domains in sync with transforms and other features.
+* *Keep similar domains in sync* with transforms and other features.
 If one domain is supposed to be a filtered version of another, this is easy to set up.
-* It is extendable!
-All the DNS providers are written as plugins.
+* *It is extendable!*  All the DNS providers are written as plugins.
   Writing new plugins is very easy.

 # Installation